ayrs0106/AlainBookStore/AlainBookStore/README.txt

 Data folder copied and pasted from AlainBookStore to AlainBookStore.DataAccess Data folder deleted from AlinBookStore
 Installation of Microsoft.EntityFrameworkCore.Relational version5.0.11 and Microsoft.EntityFrameworkCore.SqlServer Version5.0.11 in the four projects
+Installed in all projects Identity.EntityFrameworkCore version 5.0.11 Models folder moved from AlainBookStore to AlainBookStore.Models and deleted the original file Project References into AlainBookStore to DataAccess and Models Projects ErrorView in Models modified into the namespace to Models.ViewModels usying directive for AlainBookStore.DataAccess.Data added to startup file in main project removed original directive from startup.
+Ther eexist problems with ErrorViewModel references Nugets for Relational, Identity and SqlServer downgraded but the problem still remain